 Lastly, we also considered the quality of the insole.
 It appears that some manufacturers view the insole as just an opportunity to add cushioning and improve the fit of the footbed.
-We appreciated manufacturers that took the insole as an opportunity to add support to the heel and midfoot.
-The stiffest insole award goes to the Keen's, while the Salomon, Vasque, and Merrell products also beefed up their insoles by adding second, more dense layer of foam to the back half of the foot.
+We appreciated manufacturers that took the insole as an opportunity to add support to the heel and arch.
+The stiffest insole award goes to the Keen's, while the Salomon, Vasque, and Merrell products also beefed up their insoles by adding a second, more dense layer of foam to the back half of the foot.
 This extra support did not take away from comfort in the footbed in any case.
-While many hikers see buying third-party insoles as automatic, hiking shoes are not cheap, and we like insoles that aren't, too.
+While many hikers see buying third-party insoles as automatic, hiking shoes are not cheap, and we like insoles that aren't too.

 How many things can one pair do?
-Several considerations went into versatility scores.
+Several considerations went into our Versatility scores.
 Some of these shoes are comfortable on flat trails and rough terrain, and some handle moderate loads without wincing.
 We value a shoe that is comfortable for short day hikes and also supportive enough for light backpacking trips.

 Out on the trail, we ran a few miles with a light pack in each pair.
 Fastpacking adventures are fun and growing in popularity, and we wanted to know which models were up to the task.
 This trend is reflected in the market, as many hikers available look like beefed up trail runners.
 Several shoes in this review felt natural at a running gait, but none combined nimble running ability with powerful support better than the Salomon X Ultra.
 We also appreciate hiking shoes that don't scream "I went hiking today!" when worn casually.
 The Asolo Agent GV and Vasque Juxt did the best job blending in around town.
 Hiking shoes usually don't come in a plethora of color options, but most models in this review have a few different colors to choose from.

 It's no secret dry feet provide more comfort and warmth than wet ones.
 Moisture and water in the footbed also increase the likelihood of blisters.
-The trade off for solid waterproofing is lower breathability, warmer feet, and a higher price tag.
-Nine of the ten shoes reviewed have a waterproof membrane, with the outlier being the Vasque Juxt.
-We chose the waterproof versions because the average hiker will encounter wet conditions, from water crossings to muck and slush to precipitation and more.
-Of those with membranes, the Keen and Columbia models incorporate proprietary membranes, KEEN.DRY and Omni-Tech, respectively.
-The other waterproof models featured some type of Gore-Tex or eVent waterproof breathable membranes.
+The trade-off for solid waterproofing is lower breathability, warmer feet, and a higher price tag.
+Most of the shoes we reviewed had a waterproof liner, except for theVasque Juxt and Merrell Moab 2 Ventilators.
+Many of the models that we tested come in both standard and "waterproof" options.
+(Usually a designation in the name like "GTX" for Gore-Tex or "dry" give it away.)
+Popular liners include options from Gore-Tex or eVent, while some manufacturers, like Keen and Columbia, use a proprietary membrane.
+We chose to test the waterproof versions as much as possible because the average hiker encounters wet conditions often, from water crossings to muck and slush to precipitation and more.
+Unless you're only hiking in Death Valley - and hey, even they get rain sometimes - it usually makes sense to have a pair with a waterproof liner.

-To score the contenders in this metric, we considered their individual flood heights, how readily the upper absorbs water, and performance in our waterproof challenge.
-After a couple months of hiking, we headed to a small mountain stream in the Eastern Sierras.
+To score the contenders in this metric, we considered their flood heights, how readily the upper absorbs water, and performance in our waterproof challenge.
+After a couple of months of hiking, we headed to a small mountain stream in the Eastern Sierras.
 Checking for leaks, we splashed around in water deep enough to cover the forefoot.
 We walked around and flexed the forefoot in order see if the added stress induced leakage.
 After five minutes, we removed the shoes to see if any water made it inside.

-The Salomon X Ultra 2 emerged from the water on top of all other models.
+The Salomon X Ultra 3 emerged from the water on top of all other models.
 It has the tallest flood height (4.75 in.), kept our feet dry through the waterproof test, and resisted absorbing water into its leather and synthetic upper.

-A few seconds after stepping into the water in the Juxt, our feet were soaked.
+A few seconds after stepping into the water in the Juxt and the Oboz Sawtooth, our feet were soaked.
 Not having a waterproof membrane, this was expected, and we only put them through this liquid suffering for equality's sake.
 Two shoes with waterproof membranes, however, did leak — both the Keen Targhee II and the Merrell Moab 2 Waterproof.
 Our feet remained dry for a few minutes in both, but they couldn't survive the full five minutes underwater.
 The Keen leaked more than the Merrell, while the Merrell absorbed more liquid into its mesh-heavy upper.
 Water resistance declines with use and time, but we expected more from these two models after 15-20 miles on each pair.